 The significant unobservable input used in the fair value measurement of the Asset Manager Affiliates is the discount rate used to present value prospective cash flows.
 Prospective revenues are generally based on a fixed percentage of the par value of CLO Fund assets under management and are recurring in nature for the term of the CLO Fund so long as the Asset Manager Affiliates manage the fund.
 As a result, the fees earned by the Asset Manager Affiliates are generally not subject to market value fluctuations in the underlying collateral.
 The discounted cash flow model incorporates different levels of discount rates depending on the hierarchy of fees earned (including the likelihood of realization of senior, subordinate and incentive fees) and prospective modeled performance.
-Significant increases or decreases in such discount rate would result in a significantly lower or higher fair value measurement.
+Significantly lower or higher fair value measurement.